 There was still one adventure left.
 Jamyang once mentioned a Dzong near Paro that was the first and oldest in Bhutan, but had been destroyed by fire.
 Since I have already seen almost everything in Paro twice it was an interesting half-day excursion.

 Paro valley is quite long, and the farther you drive from the town, the more rustic, rugged, and beautiful it is.
 It took about half an hour before the four-hundred-year-old ruins perched regally on a hill with a commanding view of the valley below.

-Drukygal Dzong was built in 1649 too protect Bhutan from the invading Tibetans.
+Drukygal Dzong was built in 1649 to protect Bhutan from the invading Tibetans.
 It was almost completely destroyed in a fire in 1951.
 Visiting there involves a hike up a trail and four hundred year old stone steps that are slippery in the rain.
 Oh boy.
 But there was quite a bit to see there, despite the "keep out" signs.
 In honor of the birth of K5's first child (the future K6), the dzong is being rebuilt.

-After tryng to explain four bottles of K5 and three bottles of honey locked in my checked luggage, to the security guard who Jamyang went to highschool with, I had time to hang around Paro airport, waiting for the "gate" to open.
+After a stop to buy a kilo of green chilies for my addiction to ema datshe (chili cheese), it was over.
+After trying to explain four bottles of K5 and three bottles of honey locked in my checked luggage, to the security guard who Jamyang went to high school with, I had time to hang around Paro airport, waiting for the "gate" to open.